 The Clinical Behavioral MS program teaches students to understand, predict and influence internal and external behavior by utilizing evolving behavioral theory and good science.
 The training is comprised of foundational knowledge of behavioral psychology, behavior analysis, psychological assessment, and psychotherapy.
 Students complete their training in supervised applied experiences in the field.

-The program prepares students for licensure and clinical practice at the master's level in the state of Michigan, certification in behavior analysis (BCBA), and doctoral study in psychology.
+The program prepares students for licensure and clinical practice at the master's level as a Limited License Psychologist (LLP) in the state of Michigan, certification in behavior analysis (BCBA), and doctoral study in psychology.

 The Clinical-Behavioral course sequence is approved for the Board Certification in Behavior Analysis (BCBA) credential.